joshwarecom/joshwarecom.github.com/me-en.md

 category: me
 ---

-Joshua Wilson (he/him) is a happilly married cis-het father of two with pink skin, thinning hair, and too many hobbies.
+Joshua Wilson (he/him) is an happilly married cis-het father of two with pink skin, thinning hair, and too many hobbies.

 He is a once-and-future PhD candidate in Constructive Theology and Homiletics who is a coder by day for a living and a hacker by night for life.